open-quantum-safe/liboqs-go/README.md

     go get github.com/open-quantum-safe/liboqs-go/oqs

 in a terminal/console.
-This will install the wrapper in one of your `$GOPATH` directories.
-In my case the Go package manager installs the wrapper in `$HOME/go/src/github.com/open-quantum-safe/liboqs-go`.
+This will install the wrapper in the first directory of your `$GOPATH` environment variable.
+In my case `$GOPATH` is set to `$HOME/go`, and the Go package manager installs the wrapper in `$HOME/go/src/github.com/open-quantum-safe/liboqs-go`.
 To update a previously installed Go wrapper, type

     go get -u github.com/open-quantum-safe/liboqs-go/oqs